uidaholib/base-digital-collections-template/pages/about.md

 {% include feature/jumbotron.html objectid="https://objects.lib.uidaho.edu/thayer/mg5792_018-007" %}

-{% include feature/nav-menu.html sections="About CollectionBuilder CSV" %}
+{% include feature/nav-menu.html sections="About this collection;Historical Note" %}

 ## About this collection

 This collection contains digitized copies of various photos by Sheldon Zadok Thayer and some correspondence by the Thayer family.

 The photos in the collection were donated by Sheldon Thayer's granddaughter, Jill Holgren.
 They were digitized in 2024 due to community interest.